Qwestr/Qwestr-RSK/README.md

 ### License

-Copyright © 2016 Qwestr.
+Copyright © 2017 Qwestr LLC.
 This source code is licensed under the MIT license found in the [LICENSE.txt](https://github.com/Qwestr/Qwestr/blob/master/LICENSE.txt) file.
 The documentation to the project is licensed under the [CC BY-SA 4.0](http://creativecommons.org/licenses/by-sa/4.0/) license.